niolabs/docs/docs/service-design-patterns/understanding-signals.md

 }
 ```

 That looks great, but what if we wanted to have a separate signal for each department, but still have a list of names.
-One \(tedious\) option would be to filter the stream based on the department and then put the individual streams into copies of the `HashTable` block from before.
-The following screenshot shows an example of this, note that this is **not** the advised way to do this:
+One inefficient option would be to filter the stream based on the department, and then put the individual streams into copies of the `HashTable` block from before.
+The following image displays this example.
+Note that this **not** the advised way to do this:

 ![Bad HashTable](/img/bad-hash-table.png)

 There are several downsides to this approach.

 1. It is not dynamic based on department.
-If we add another department we have to add a new `Filter` block and replicate the `HashTable` again.
+If we add another department, we have to add a new `Filter` block and replicate the `HashTable` again.
 2. We lose our original list.
 When the chain started we had a list of all employees, now we have different lists floating around.
-We would have to merge the streams together to get a list of all employee names again.
+We would have to merge the streams back together to get a list of all employee names again.
 3. It is very tedious and repetitive.
 We have the same blocks used over and over again.

 But we have a solution!
 Enter the [Group By mixin](https://github.com/nioinnovation/nio/tree/master/nio/block/mixins/group_by).
-This mixin can easily be added to a block to allow it to perform the same action but first group the signals into smaller lists.
+To group the signals into smaller lists first before performing the same action, this mixin can be added.
 This is very similar to how SQL's [`GROUP BY`](https://www.w3schools.com/sql/sql_groupby.asp) operator works.
-Fortunately for us, the `HashTable` block uses the group by mixin, so we can drop all of those pesky `Filter` blocks and rely on only one `HashTable` block.
+Fortunately, the `HashTable` block uses the Group By mixin, so we can drop all of those pesky `Filter` blocks and rely on only one `HashTable` block.
 The block will group the hash table functionality by the department of the employee.
 And since we don't need the department name as the signal attribute key anymore, we can hard code that to be a string `"names"` instead.
 The block's config looks like this:

 ```
 {